 In the Milwaukee Area we are organized by individual congregations and groups with each having its own internal Contact Person.

 We keep this simple and provide what you need.
-Then, you organize your group, pick up the signs, manage your participants and report about it.
+Then, you organize your group, pick up the signs, manage your participants onsite and report your experiences.

 Not part of a group?
 You can still participate by calling the number above.